The Complex Commercial Litigation Law Review: Australia

 Mediation in Australia usually entails a structured process in which an independent mediator assists the parties to negotiate the resolution of their dispute.
 Unlike litigation or arbitration, a decision determining the merits of the dispute is not made at mediation.
 Instead, any settlement must be agreed upon and accepted by the parties, and any negotiations held at mediation are generally conducted on a confidential and without prejudice basis.

-Most courts in Australia have introduced mandatory case-management procedures that require parties in complex commercial cases to submit their dispute to mediation at an early stage.
+Most courts in Australia have mandatory case management procedures in place that require parties in complex commercial cases to submit their dispute to mediation at an early stage.
 These procedures are designed to encourage the early resolution of disputes before parties become entrenched in the litigation process.

-Australia is yet to adopt the recent United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention on Mediation), which came into force on 12 September 2020.
-However, the convention is still likely to play a role in simplifying the direct enforcement of cross-border settlement agreements resulting from mediations that take place in Australia.
-It provides an avenue for parties to pursue the offshore enforcement of a mediated outcome concluded in Australia in any jurisdiction that has ratified the convention.
+On 30 September 2021, Australia became a signatory to the recent United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention on Mediation).
+Once implemented, the convention is likely to play a role in simplifying the direct enforcement of cross-border settlement agreements resulting from mediation that take place in Australia and other signatory states.
+It will provide an avenue for parties to pursue the offshore enforcement of a mediated outcome concluded in Australia in any jurisdiction that has ratified the convention.

-Australian courts are generally supportive of parties adopting contractual dispute resolution mechanisms which provide for the independent determination of all, or part, of a dispute by way of an independent expert (who are often either legally or technically qualified, or both).
+Australian courts are generally supportive of parties adopting contractual mechanisms that involve the independent determination of all or part of a dispute by way of an independent expert (who is often either legally or technically qualified, or both).
 Such provisions may provide for expert determination to be:

 - binding on the parties;